-Rat- Recommended Actions FATF 40+9 ing Summary of Factors for Rating Actions Undertaken by Jamaica criterion 20 above.
+Rat- Recommended Actions FATF 40+9 ing Summary of Factors for Rating Actions Undertaken by Jamaica regulations thereunder or a licence.
+See also comments at criterion 16 and criterion 20 above.
 25. Guidelines & Feedback PC Insufficient mechanism for providing feedback to the financial institution and DNFBPs on a systematic basis.
-No guidelines for the DNFBPs; • Enact FIDA in order to establish a proper system of feedback to the FIs and the DNFBPs with regard to the FATF Best Practice Guidelines on Providing Feedback to Reporting Financial Institutions and Other Persons.
+No guidelines for the DNFBPs; Enact FIDA in order to establish a proper system of feedback to the FIs and the DNFBPs with regard to the FATF Best Practice Guidelines on Providing Feedback to Reporting Financial Institutions and Other Persons.
 Issue guidelines for the DNFBPs after bringing them under the AML/CFT regime.
 The FSC should remove the statement advising that use of the FSC GL is not mandatory.
 The FID Act was passed on March 26, 2010.
 The FID Bill was re-tabled and placed before a new Joint Select Committee of Parliament which was convened in July 2009.
 The Joint Select Committee (JSC) completed its deliberations on the FID Bill on 2 March 2010 as scheduled and the Report of the JSC and the Appendix thereto listing the proposed amendments to the Bill were tabled in Parliament on Wednesday 10 March, 2010.
 On Tuesday March 16, 2010 the Bill was approved in the Lower House with twenty-eight amendments proposed by the report of the Joint Select Committee.
 The Bill is scheduled to be debated in the Senate on March 26, 2010, the debate will be facilitated by a specially reconvened session of the Senate after Parliament breaks on 25 March, 2010.
 The FID Act was passed on March 26, 2010.
-The FID Act was passed on March 26, 2010.
+The FID currently has implemented a system of feedback to reporting entities which sees an automatic response being issued in acknowledgement of the receipt of reports being made to that authority.
+Additionally POCA has introduced a mandatory feedback system under the "appropriate consent" regime which mandates feedback by the Designated Authority (FID) to reporting persons/entities, which feedback must specifically consent or refuse to provide consent to the reporting person/entity doing an act that is prohibited under the POCA such as proceeding with a transaction that appears suspicious.
+The feedback period is 7 calendar days. (see sections 99 and 91 of the POCA)